Colorado Elopement Guide

 Colorado National Monument

-Tier 3: The road does the climbing (4WD required)
+Tier 3: The road does the climbing for you

-This is the cheat code: locations that LOOK like a backpacking trip and are actually a Jeep ride.
-You sit, the road climbs, your heart rate stays at "wedding," not "cardio."
+This is the cheat code.
+Locations that LOOK like a backpacking trip and are actually a Jeep ride.
+You sit, the road climbs, you don’t have to sweat off the makeup you paid a lot of money for.
 Don't have a 4WD?
 Rentals and local drivers exist and I know them.
-Full details in my 4x4 wedding guide.
+Full details in my 4x4 wedding guide →

 Yankee Boy Basin